Local Agency Technical Assistance

 - Local government agencies in California are authorized by law to provide broadband service.

 - California tribes with or without federal recognition.
-Tribes may also continue to apply to the CPUC’s existing Tribal Technical Assistance broadband grant program, which is being maintained as a separate program.
+Tribes may also continue to apply to the separate broadband Tribal Technical Assistance program.

-- Broadband Implementation in California – Information about related federal funding for last-mile projects
+- Broadband Implementation in California – Learn about last-mile project funding and other new investment programs.

 - USC Annenberg Digital Divide Map